 I'm trying to improve the dust collection on my surface grinder and hoping to get some feedback on the various schemes I've seen.
 The setups I've seen fall into 3 general categories.

-1. The traditional big funnel mounted to the table.
+- The traditional big funnel mounted to the table.

 This the current arrangement.